WidyaPuspitaloka/Linux-Configuration/README.md

 - ssh -i ~/.ssh/grader_key grader@18.194.51.171

 Note that a pop-up window will ask for grader's password.

+### Configure SSH Daemon
+Now that we have our new account, we can secure our server a little bit by modifying its SSH daemon configuration (the program that allows us to log in remotely) to disallow remote SSH access to the root account.

+Begin by opening the configuration file with your text editor as root:

+1. sudo nano /etc/ssh/sshd_config
+Next, we need to find the line that looks like this:

+/etc/ssh/sshd_config (before)
+`PermitRootLogin yes`
+Here, we have the option to disable root login through SSH.
+This is generally a more secure setting since we can now access our server through our normal user account and escalate privileges when necessary.

+2. Modify this line to "no" like this to disable root login:

+/etc/ssh/sshd_config (after)
+`PermitRootLogin no`

 #### Upgrade currently installed packages